 Your School Student Programme and Support (SPS) team will create the extended assignment in your Blackboard module.

-SPS have access to a function in Blackboard which creates a copy of the original ISIS fed assignment but with the agreed extended due date.
-The function adds an adaptive release rule which only permits specific students to see and submit to the assignment.
+SPS have access to a function in Blackboard which creates a copy of the original SIS fed assignment but with the agreed extended due date.
+The function adds a Release Condition rule which only permits specific students to see and submit to the assignment.

 Are extension assignments created for Grade Mappings?